 During the pandemic, the demand for crude oil fell as more Americans were working from home and could not travel due to public health mandates.
 Likewise, similar experiences were happening all over the world.
 The global drop in demand kept gas prices relatively low.

 In fact, according to the U.S. Energy Information Administration, the average national gas price in April of 2020 was just $1.93 per gallon.
-That’s nearly three dollars less than what you’re probably seeing at the pump today!
+That’s nearly half of what you’re probably seeing at the pump today!

 As the world collectively emerged from the pandemic, it was expected that gas prices would rise slowly and steadily as most folks transitioned back to in-person employment.
 However, a major threat to the crude oil supply caused a sudden spike in prices.